Credit is your borrowing power, and how much you have depends on what’s on your credit report. Here’s what you need to know.

 You have multiple credit scores – not only because they are generated based on three different reports, but also due to the fact there are numerous scoring models.

-“Not all credit scores are created equal,” Mardock explains.
-“In fact, according to the Consumer Financial Protection Bureau, Fair Isaac Corporation – which is the developer of the commonly used FICO score – has offered over 60 different credit scores since 2011!”
+“Not all credit scores are created equal,” Mardock says.
+“In fact, according to the Consumer Financial Protection Bureau, Fair Isaac Corporation – which is the developer of the commonly used FICO score – has offered more than 60 different credit scores since 2011.”

-However, both the base FICO scores and the latest versions of VantageScore use the same 300-to-850 score range.
+However, both the base FICO scores and the latest versions of VantageScore use the same 300 to 850 score range, detailed below:

 |Credit rating||FICO Score||VantageScore|

 Credit might be confusing at times, but maintaining good financial habits always helps.
-Take care of your credit health, and you can reap all the benefits that come with good credit, be it a lower mortgage interest rate or the rewards card that you’ve always wanted.
+Take care of your credit health and you can reap all the benefits that come with good credit, be it a lower mortgage interest rate or that top-notch rewards card that you’ve always wanted.